tosfos/AIsteroids/README.md

   Synchronization is applied to shared resources (such as the game objects list) to ensure safe access from multiple threads.

 ## Project Structure

+- **SoundManager.java**
+  Handles real-time sound synthesis and playback using Java's audio system.
+Generates retro-style sound effects for all game events.

 - **Main.java**
   The entry point of the application.
 It creates the game window using Swing, initializes the game engine, and starts the game loop.